louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 5.4 Seizure Potential

 Seizures and other adverse CNS experiences have been reported during treatment with meropenem.
-These experiences have occurred most commonly in patients with CNS disorders (e.g., brain lesions or history of seizures) or with bacterial meningitis and/or compromised renal function [see Adverse Reactions (6.1) and Drug Interactions (7.2)] .
+These experiences have occurred most commonly in patients with CNS disorders (e.g., brain lesions or history of seizures) or with bacterial meningitis and/or compromised renal function [see Adverse Reactions (6.1) and Drug Interactions (7.2)].

 During clinical investigations, 2904 immunocompetent adult patients were treated for non-CNS infections with the overall seizure rate being 0.7% (based on 20 patients with this adverse event).
 All meropenem-treated patients with seizures had pre-existing contributing factors.
 Among these are included prior history of seizures or CNS abnormality and concomitant medications with seizure potential.
-Dosage adjustment is recommended in patients with advanced age and/or adult patients with creatinine clearance of 50 mL/min or less [see Dosage and Administration (2.2)] .
+Dosage adjustment is recommended in patients with advanced age and/or adult patients with creatinine clearance of 50 mL/min or less [see Dosage and Administration (2.2)].

 Close adherence to the recommended dosage regimens is urged, especially in patients with known factors that predispose to convulsive activity.
 Continue anti-convulsant therapy in patients with known seizure disorders.
 If focal tremors, myoclonus, or seizures occur, evaluate neurologically, placed on anti-convulsant therapy if not already instituted, and re-examine the dosage of meropenem to determine whether it should be decreased or discontinued.

 5.5 Risk of Breakthrough Seizures Due to Drug Interaction with Valproic Acid

 The concomitant use of meropenem and valproic acid or divalproex sodium is generally not recommended.
 Case reports in the literature have shown that co-administration of carbapenems, including meropenem, to patients receiving valproic acid or divalproex sodium results in a reduction in valproic acid concentrations.
 The valproic acid concentrations may drop below the therapeutic range as a result of this interaction, therefore increasing the risk of breakthrough seizures.
 Increasing the dose of valproic acid or divalproex sodium may not be sufficient to overcome this interaction.
 Consider administration of antibacterial drugs other than carbapenems to treat infections in patients whose seizures are well controlled on valproic acid or divalproex sodium.
-If administration of meropenem is necessary, consider supplemental anti-convulsant therapy [see Drug Interactions (7.2)] .
+If administration of meropenem is necessary, consider supplemental anti-convulsant therapy [see Drug Interactions (7.2)].

 ---

 ### 2023 U.S. department of veterans affairs and U.S. department of defense clinical practice guideline for the management of headache [^dda9783b].
 Annals of Internal Medicine (2024).
 High credibility.

-VA/DoD Headache CPG—anticonvulsants for preventive dosing specify topiramate 25 mg/day with a usual range of 50–200 mg/day in divided doses and “Increase by 25 mg/week”; and valproic acid/divalproex sodium 250–500 mg/day in divided doses or daily for extended release with a usual range of 500–1,500 mg/day in divided doses or daily for extended release and “May monitor levels if adherence is an issue.”
+VA/DoD Headache CPG — anticonvulsants for preventive dosing specify topiramate 25 mg/day with a usual range of 50–200 mg/day in divided doses and "Increase by 25 mg/week"; and valproic acid/divalproex sodium 250–500 mg/day in divided doses or daily for extended release with a usual range of 500–1,500 mg/day in divided doses or daily for extended release and "May monitor levels if adherence is an issue."

 ---

 ### Valproic acid (valproic) [^68a24e2e].
 FDA (2025).
 Medium credibility.

-In a study of adjunctive therapy for complex partial seizures in which patients were receiving either carbamazepine or phenytoin in addition to divalproex sodium tablets, no adjustment of carbamazepine or phenytoin dosage was needed [see Clinical Studies (14)] .
-However, since valproate may interact with these or other concurrently administered AEDs as well as other drugs, periodic plasma concentration determinations of concomitant AEDs are recommended during the early course of therapy [see Drug Interactions (7)] .
+In a study of adjunctive therapy for complex partial seizures in which patients were receiving either carbamazepine or phenytoin in addition to divalproex sodium tablets, no adjustment of carbamazepine or phenytoin dosage was needed [see Clinical Studies (14)].
+However, since valproate may interact with these or other concurrently administered AEDs as well as other drugs, periodic plasma concentration determinations of concomitant AEDs are recommended during the early course of therapy [see Drug Interactions (7)].

 Simple and Complex Absence Seizures

 The recommended initial dose is 15 mg/kg/day, increasing at one week intervals by 5 to 10 mg/kg/day until seizures are controlled or side effects preclude further increases.
 The maximum recommended dosage is 60 mg/kg/day.
 If the total daily dose exceeds 250 mg, it should be given in divided doses.

 A good correlation has not been established between daily dose, serum concentrations, and therapeutic effect.
 However, therapeutic valproate serum concentration for most patients with absence seizures is considered to range from 50 to 100 mcg/mL.
-Some patients may be controlled with lower or higher serum concentrations [see Clinical Pharmacology (12.3)] .
+Some patients may be controlled with lower or higher serum concentrations [see Clinical Pharmacology (12.3)].

-As the Valproic Acid dosage is titrated upward, blood concentrations of phenobarbital and/or phenytoin may be affected [see Drug Interactions (7.2)] .
+As the Valproic Acid dosage is titrated upward, blood concentrations of phenobarbital and/or phenytoin may be affected [see Drug Interactions (7.2)].

 Antiepilepsy drugs should not be abruptly discontinued in patients in whom the drug is administered to prevent major seizures because of the strong possibility of precipitating status epilepticus with attendant hypoxia and threat to life.